- Trade-ups – decisions to redirect resources toward optimal uses that provide additional educational opportunities for students

 In early November, we hosted our first series of Community Meetings to discuss the project in detail, to gather initial thoughts and to answer any lingering questions about the process or timeline.

-In January 2019, the experts we have contracted to help with this project and our Navigators panel of community stakeholders developed three potential stand-alone solutions/pathways for OKCPS which were presented to the Board on January 22nd.
-Now we look forward to addition open community feedback as we launch another round of Community Meetings.
+In January 2019, the experts we have contracted to help with this project and our Navigators panel of community stakeholders developed three potential stand-alone solutions/pathways for OKCPS which were presented to the Board on January 22nd, followed by another round of Community Meetings.

-In February, after incorporating the wisdom of our stakeholders, the Navigators team will select one to recommend to the Superintendent, which he will bring to the Board on February 19.
-Then we expect the Board to vote on a final single recommendation from the Superintendent on March 4, 2019.
+In February, after incorporating the feedback of our stakeholders and discussions with the Navigators team of community stakeholders the Superintendent selected a Final Path, which he presented to the Board on February 21.
+The Board will vote on the Superintendent’s final recommendation on March 4, 2019.

 Q: Who will be involved in the decision-making?
 Our superintendent has created two teams who have been providing leadership in defining our desired instructional program and the vision for implementing it as we move through the process with the guidance of our Chief of Staff and Chief Operating Officer.